 A brand’s logo has the ability to drive purchasing decisions and increase its recognition.
 Color even triggers certain emotions in people.
 You should have a single brand color that users immediately associate with your product.
 The button is a great component of a brand color.

-The psychology of color can help your business establish trust and familiarity by eliciting the right emotions.
+The psychology of color for logo making can help your business establish trust and familiarity by eliciting the right emotions.
 It’s no surprise that the most popular brands in the world have a strong association with their logos.

 2. Functional Colors